Immigration

 The five-year mark is not an automatic upgrade.
 It is a decision point.

-Start with the issue date on your first residence card.
-Then check your absences, your address, your tax and social security status, and your language certificate.
-Once those pieces are ready, permanent residence can give you the stability you need while Portugal’s citizenship rules continue to evolve.
+Start with your residence timeline.
+Then check your absences, address, tax and social security status, language certificate and accommodation proof.
+Once those pieces are ready, permanent residence can protect your life in Portugal while the nationality rules and regulation continue to settle.

 Related guides